Solemensis/Chad-Rpg/README.md

-# Chad-Rpg ##- an AI-driven interactive role-playing game
+# An AI-driven interactive role-playing game